agniAZ/currency-converter/README.md

 * Refactor/improve date formatting
 * Add bidirectional conversion
 * Improve accesibility
-* Visual error handling if API call fails
 * Enable localization
     * Either by browser language
-    * Or via option to select language
+    * Or via localization option to select language (etc. namespaces)
 * Formatter for input with RegEx in order to accept both comma signs and dots
 * Expand with unit and integration tests
-* use Axios for API calls